cloudlinux/libcare/docs/libcare.rst

     $ make

-here and enjoy libcare being deployed on your machine.
+and enjoy libcare being deployed on your machine.

 After that run tests by simply emitting: